 The Quilted Coat

 If you live in a climate where it never really gets that cold – a quilted liner coat is kind of the perfect piece for you.
-I wear mine in the Fall but because my Amazon one (above – size M) is reversible the sherpa side is also ideal for Winter for warmer climates.
+I wear mine in the Fall but because my Amazon one from a few years ago is reversible the sherpa side is also ideal for Winter for warmer climates.

 I also love the look of the similar Everlane Quilted Liner Coat.